Skip to main content

 • Machine-readable outputs for replay, validation, and system integration

-The human-readable report is a view over a deeper machine-native artifact.
-That distinction matters because the system is meant to support verification, replay, and audit workflows rather than just generate a PDF-like summary.
+The human-readable report is generated from a deeper machine-readable artifact.
+That design supports verification, replay, and audit workflows rather than only a PDF-style summary.

-The documentation is organized around three customer-facing surfaces:
+The documentation is organized around three main workflows:

 • Computational Safety Diligence for the core analysis workflow, outputs, module coverage, and report interpretation